 Soon the farm itself becomes crowded and every acre is occupied.
 The farm grows vertical, the use of this land is pillaged and laid to waste.
 The farm resembles a crowded city and living there is dense and difficult.
 Soon the sky is hard to see, and the air is thick, hard to breathe.

 Soon the farmer no longer recognizes her land, her dreams.
 She lives in a corner of this vast farm and watches all around her and wonders how she ever got to this place.
 It’s her own fault; she took this life for granted; she assumed this farm was her good luck and her own hard work.

-She failed to see that she was a tenant there himself, that she had to be vigilant to take her good fortune, both in inheriting the land, and in the innate gifts she had within to make this last and to move with the natural world to create this larger gift for others who would come after her.
-But the others who have come now and throughout her lifetime destroyed that clouded her vision and she often failed to stop and notice.
+She failed to see that she was a tenant there herself, that she had to be vigilant to keep her good fortune, both in inheriting the land, and in the innate gifts she had within to make this last, and to move with the natural world to create this larger gift for others who would come after her.
+But the others who have come now and throughout her lifetime clouded her vision and she often failed to stop and notice.
 Be vigilant in your next lifetime, she told herself, hopeful she would get another run another time ahead that she could not yet see.

-Could the farmer have intervened?
-Of course and she still can, any time, even now at the almost end of her life while she had this new awareness and enough energy to move pieces of her devastated farm to a higher ground, a better place.
+Could the farmer have intervened on her own behalf?
+Of course and she still can, any time, even now at the almost end of her life while she has this new awareness and enough energy to move pieces of her devastated farm to a higher ground, a better place.